hluengas/protonmail-bridge/README.md

     docker rm protonmail-bridge-container

     docker run -d --name="protonmail-bridge-container" -v /path/on/host/appdata/proton:/root:rw hluengas/protonmail-bridge:latest

+Depending on what type of docker network you use, or if you want to use ports other than 25 an 143, you may need to add port mappings at runtime.

+EX

+    -p 55525:25 -p 55143:143

 By default, the container will run in --noninteractive mode, because it will stop itself after a period of inactivity in --cli mode.